It’s good enough for now

 2. I don’t want to delay things.

-If I don’t opt for the mantra “Good enough for now” and I slip back into my perfectionist tendencies, there’s a very high chance that I won’t have this content created in time and it will delay the actual creation and build of the new membership site.
-That, in turn, will delay me being able to launch the membership, which will delay me being able to welcome in a new batch of members and give them the support in growing their businesses that I know I’m able to give.
+If I don’t opt for the mantra “Good enough for now” and I slip back into my perfectionist tendencies, there’s a very high chance that I won’t have my content created in time and it will delay the actual creation and build of new material for the membership site.
+That, in turn, will delay me being able to launch the membership on time, which will delay me being able to welcome in a new batch of members and give them the support in growing their businesses that I know I’m able to give.

 3. My clients will be happy even if I’m not.